SkiFire13/master-thesis/chapters/background/2-fixpoint-system.typ

   - $tup(f) = (f_1, ..., f_n)$ but also seen as $tup(f): L^n -> L^n$ with $tup(f)(x_1, ..., x_n) = (f_1 (x_1), ..., f_n (x_n))$;
   - $tup(eta) = (eta_1, ..., eta_n)$.
 ]

-// TODO: tup(f) monotone according to pointwise order?
-Is it useful?

 #notation("empty system of fixpoint equations")[
   A system of equations with no equations or variables is conveniently written as $varempty$.